Priv. Doz. Dr. med. Thorsten Schwark

-The department consists of 3 services, 1 technical platform and 1 unit:
+The department consists of 4 services and 1 unit:

 Within the LNS, the department of forensic medicine works mostly at the request of the Luxembourg judicial authorities, but also at the order of the police and other government bodies.

 This service’s main tasks are the performance of forensic autopsies, forensic examinations of corpses, as well as visits to crime scene locations whenever necessary.
 In addition, for preliminary investigations, the service conducts clinical examinations on living persons.
 It also carries out various assessments concerning forensic matters and provides training in forensic medicine.
 The service is integrated into the national team of the Grand Ducal Police in charge of the Disaster Victim Identification (DVI).